 Unwanted Harem: Berit develops one of these in the second series.
 Apparently something about his eyelashes drives women wild.

 The Un Reveal: In The Shining Ones there's a few mentions of the Cyrgai Wars, in which the Delphae and Styrics made an alliance and battled the Cyrgai, only for (allegedly) the Styrics to betray them, nearly causing the Delphae to become extinct.
-This sparked a feud between the races that was never resolved, and the actual truth was blurred so that pretty much everyone has their own story.
+This sparked a feud between the races that was never resolved, and the actual truth was blurred so much that pretty much everyone has their own story.
 Sparhawk repeatedly asks Xanetia and Sephrenia to tell him the truth, and when they refuse, he threatens to ask Bhelliom, since it's a neutral observer.
 This horrifies both of them, but eventually Sparhawk gets so fed up of their bitchy cat-fight that he tells them that he no longer cares about what happened, and he wants their fighting to stop.
 We never do find out what happened.

 The Vamp: Arissa, although her efforts to subvert the protagonists fail spectacularly.